DanEdens/DansHammerSpoon/README.md

 3. Launch Hammerspoon or reload your configuration if already running

+### Docker Setup for Development and Deployment

+For development, testing, and deployment support, a Docker setup is available:

+- **Development Environment**: A Docker container for validating and testing Hammerspoon configuration
+- **Deployment Script**: For installing the configuration on actual macOS systems

+See [DOCKER_SETUP.md](DOCKER_SETUP.md) for detailed instructions.

 ## Customization

 The configuration can be customized by editing the following files: